SAP/ai-sdk-java/README.md

 ## Requirements and Setup for AI Core

-For any AI Core service interaction, the SAP Cloud SDK for AI requires credentials to be available.
+For any AI Core service interaction, the SAP Cloud SDK for AI requires credentials to be available at application runtime.
 By default, the credentials are extracted automatically from a service instance of type "aicore" bound to the application.
-Running the application locally without such a service binding will throw an exception:
+Running the application locally without such service binding will throw an exception:

 ```
 Could not find any matching service bindings for service identifier 'aicore'